aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/07-job-orchestration.md

 MLflow API can be uploaded to {{objstg}} buckets, assuming the client is authorised for access to {{objstg}}.

-!!! note
-    The username and password for the MLflow Tracking server can be retrieved from the MLOps team or your team lead.

-To log and upload artifacts to {{objstg}} buckets through MLflow, you need to ensure that the client has access to the credentials of an account that can write to a bucket.
+To log and upload artifacts to {{objstg}} buckets through MLFlow, you need to ensure that the client has access to the credentials of an account that can write to a bucket.
 This is usually settled by the MLOps team, so you need only interact with MLFlow to download the